 - Revise the 2009 Airport Charges Directive to ensure that monopoly airports stop driving up the cost of flying in Europe

 In addition, governments must urgently take concrete action to realise the principles of a seamless European sky for their citizens, allowing the EU to finally implement the Single European Sky initiative.
 Member States must implement the European Commission’s recommended 2017 mitigation practices to address air traffic control strikes.

-Looking ahead towards the next European Parliament and Commission term, A4E invites the candidates and political groups to support its call for action.
+Looking ahead to the next European Parliament and Commission term, A4E invites the candidates and political groups to support its call for action.
 The “Call for the Future of Air Travel in Europe” is available on the A4E website.